About Log In

 Responsive

 How well your site adapts to different screens.
-Checks viewport configuration, media query breakpoints, responsive images, and fixed-width elements that may cause horizontal scrolling.
+Checks viewport configuration, responsive image coverage (srcset and picture elements), and fixed-width HTML attributes that may cause overflow on narrow screens.

 Contrast